SEA-ME-COSS/ECU-HeadUnit/README.md

 </table>

-This repository presents the final version of developing the Instrument Cluster and Head Unit for the PiRacer vehicle.
-Through the design of IPC mechanisms, it enables the implementation of functionalities on a Raspberry Pi that closely resemble those found in a real vehicle.
+This repository presents of developing the Instrument Cluster and Head Unit for the PiRacer vehicle.
+Through the design of IPC mechanisms, it enables the implementation of functionalities on a Raspberry Pi4 that closely resemble those found in a real vehicle.

 The 'DES Project' stands for Distributed Embedded Systems.
 The primary focus of this Head Unit project is to implement communication algorithms within the vehicle and facilitate Inter-Process Communication (IPC) among various processes.
 An essential challenge in this endeavor is to ensure that all of these interactions occur within an operating system developed based on Yocto.